ON THIS PAGE: You will learn about the different types of treatments doctors use for people with sarcoma. Use the menu to see other pages.

 Surgery may be used to remove individual metastases, especially if the cancer has spread to a lung, but only a small percentage of people benefit from this.
 This surgical procedure is called metastatectomy.
 Radiation therapy can also be used to help relieve symptoms and side effects.
 If cancer has spread to the liver, localized treatments may be recommended, such as surgery, radiation therapy, and chemotherapy.
 Occasionally, when the tumor is not growing, a “watch and wait” approach, also called “active surveillance,” may be used.
 This means that the patient is closely monitored and active treatment begins only if the tumor begins to grow.

-For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
+For most people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, possibly through a support group.

 Remission and the chance of recurrence